Divano-coder/bitcode/README.md

 # bitcode

-A small app that help me to study syntaxis programming with anki app.
+A small app that helps me study syntax programming with the Anki app.

 ## Table of contents